• Skip to primary navigation

 Adding sweet peas and broccoli to the stir fried rice and veggies in a Dutch oven.

-Thai fried rice comes together fast, so having all your veggies prepped is key to pulling this recipe together quick!
-In summary, here’s how to make it (see recipe card below for details):
+Thai fried rice comes together fast, so having all your veggies prepped (and rice chilled) before turning the stove on is key to pulling this recipe together quick.

 • Using day old rice for vegetarian fried rice is essential for a fabulous texture and creates a lifted and separated effect – this is what we all want, right? (ahem).
 And it creates an overall fluffiness that’s hard to resist.
 Besides, once the rice is done, prepping the veggies and cooking this recipe is a snap – hello weeknight dinner!